betarelease/betarelease.github.com/source/_posts/2013-11-12-eb_deployer.markdown

 tags: [eb_deployer, EbDeployer, eb_deploy, elastic beanstalk, amazon, aws, cloud, mingle, services, saas]
 ---

 If you have been following this blog, you may have been curious what I have been upto recently.
-Few weeks ago we(Pengchao Wang and I ) go selected to speak at the aws re:invent 2013 conference to speak about our tool eb_deployer.
+Few weeks ago we(Pengchao Wang and I ) got selected to speak at the aws re:invent 2013 conference to speak about our tool eb_deployer.

 Here is a little bit of insight on what it is about and why we wrote it.